-This introductory course in computer science is of interest to a broad audience.
+This introductory course in computer science is of interest to a broad audience and is intended for Grade 9 and Grade 10 students, as well as those who have not taken any high school courses in computer science.
 Students will develop knowledge, skills, and attitudes applicable to situations beyond computer science.
-Students will learn how to work both independently and corroboratively in order to complete a series of projects and rich tasks.
-Students will use interactive programming software such as Python and Python Turtle to produce original apps, games and interactive stories that can be shared with a global audience.
-Students solve problems by applying concepts from introductory programming such as variables and data types, input/output, debugging, branching (if/then/else), looping, using functions/methods, and documentation.
+Students will learn how to work independently and collaboratively to complete projects and rich tasks.
+Students will use interactive programming software such as Python and Python Turtle to produce original apps, games and interactive stories.
+Students solve problems by applying concepts from introductory programming, such as variables and data types, input/output, debugging, branching (if/then/ else), looping, using functions/methods, and documentation.
+(Prerequisite: Grade 8 Math with an 80% or above, or Grade 9 Math MATH10F)